 Iris 'Sheila Ann Germaney' is a another desirable hybrid between Iris histrioides and Iris winogradowii.
 It is similar to 'Katherine Hodgkin', but more even pale blue toned and showing less influence of the yellow palette.
 First photo by Mark McDonough taken April 8, 2004, at 7:00 AM when the temperature was 29 degrees Fahrenheit (frozen).
 The rest of the photos by John Lonsdale.

-Iris winogradowii has pale primose yellow flower with green spots on the falls.
+Iris winogradowii Fomin has pale primose yellow flower with green spots on the falls.
 It is native to one mountain in the Caucasus (central Asia) where it grows in alpine meadows and is small at 4-6" (10-15 cm.)
 Iris winowgradowii tends to be stoloniferous in cooler growing conditions.
-The first photo by John Lonsdale.
-The second photo from Paige Woodward who writes that this species is difficult to grow in a pot.
+The first two photos by John Lonsdale.
+The last photo from Paige Woodward who writes that this species is difficult to grow in a pot.
 In gardens it prefers humus-rich, porous soil in cool shade and does best if replanted each year after a fairly dry summer.

 Iris Index - Beardless iris A-K - Beardless iris L-R - Beardless iris S-Z - Crested Irises - Garden Bearded Irises - Juno iris A-I - Juno iris J-R - Juno iris S-Z - Aril Irises - Miscellaneous Irises - Pacific Coast Irises - Reticulata Irises - Spanish Irises - Belamcanda - Hermodactylus - Pardanthopsis